ButtcoinTNB/report-gen/docs/VERCEL_DEPLOYMENT.md

 1. **Missing Module Errors**: If you see errors about missing modules like `react-simplemde-editor`, refer to the [Frontend Deployment Fixes](./FRONTEND_DEPLOYMENT_FIXES.md#missing-module-issues) section.

+2. **TypeScript Errors**: If you encounter TypeScript-related errors, see our detailed solutions in the [Frontend TypeScript Fix](./FRONTEND_TYPESCRIPT_FIX.md) document.

-2. **Build Performance**: For slow builds or timeouts, see our optimization recommendations in the [Frontend Deployment Fixes](./FRONTEND_DEPLOYMENT_FIXES.md#build-performance-issues) section.
+3. **Build Performance**: For slow builds or timeouts, see our optimization recommendations in the [Frontend Deployment Fixes](./FRONTEND_DEPLOYMENT_FIXES.md#build-performance-issues) section.

-3. **API Connection Issues**: If your frontend can't connect to the backend, check the environment variable configuration as detailed in [Frontend Deployment Fixes](./FRONTEND_DEPLOYMENT_FIXES.md#environment-variable-configuration).
+4. **API Connection Issues**: If your frontend can't connect to the backend, check the environment variable configuration as detailed in [Frontend Deployment Fixes](./FRONTEND_DEPLOYMENT_FIXES.md#environment-variable-configuration).

 ## Redeploy After Changes